35 Paleo Cabbage Recipes Your Grandma Would Be Proud Of

 Ingredients: bacon, onion, garlic, cabbage, seasoned salt, black pepper, onion powder, garlic powder.

-This side dish has all the flavours we associate with bacon and cabbage sides and is seasoned with garlic and onion to give a tasty partner for steaks or chops.
+This side dish has all the flavors we associate with bacon and cabbage sides and is seasoned with garlic and onion to give a tasty partner for steaks or chops.
 Cabbage is good for Paleo folks as it is low in carbs and so versatile.
 This gluten free side is perfect for barbecues and can even be enjoyed on its own.
 Add the bacon pieces right at the end to keep them crispy and give good texture.

 – Center Cut Cook